AdamRaichu/vscode-zip-viewer/README.md

 ### Creating a Zip

-To create a zip file, run the command `Zip Viewer: Create a zip file from folder`.
+To create a zip file, run the command `Zip Tools: Create a zip file from folder`.
 The extension will prompt you to select a folder to copy & compress.
 Then it will prompt you to pick a target folder, where the compressed folder will be stored.
 The zip file's name will be of the pattern `<folderToCompressName>.zip`.